xuankimtran/docs-1/pages/katalon-analytics/docs/testops-uploader.md

 permalink: katalon-analytics/docs/testops-uploader.html
 ---

-On Katalon TestOps, you can manually upload JUnit reports and Katalon Studio's test results via TestOps Uploader.
+On Katalon TestOps, you can manually upload JUnit reports and Katalon Studio's test results.

 Follow these steps: